-Whenever clients come to us to discuss a custom software development project, the conversation can start in many different ways.
+Whenever clients come to us to discuss a custom software solution, the conversation can start in many different ways.
 Some have extensive knowledge about what they need, and how it would be implemented.
 Others only have a concept or a pain point that needs to be addressed, and no idea how to go about it.
 The latter is most common and to be expected.
 After all, that’s why they reached out to us – designing software is not their area of expertise.
 In either case, after a bit of discussion, we almost always make the same suggestion – to create a ‘blueprint’.

 What is Concept Blueprinting?

 ‘Blueprint’ is our term for scoping out a project as a separate deliverable prior to doing any software development.
 But it’s far more than putting together a couple of graphs or relationship diagrams that roughly outline the major pieces of the project.
 We hold discovery meetings, gather requirements, and create a set of mockups.
-Then we review and refine until we’ve captured the scope of the custom software project.
+Then we review and refine until we’ve captured the scope of the custom software solution.
 We then collect all the information in a branded document.
 We’ve even created a sample document so you can see what a typical blueprint looks like.

 This process has several benefits: